 2018 has seen another outstanding Monaco Yacht Show.
-Once more gracing the shores of the Principality, the greatest vessels of the world demonstrated the capabilities of the yachting industry, the mastery of the craft of shipbuilding.
+Once more gracing the shores of the Principality of Monaco, the greatest vessels of the world demonstrated the capabilities of the yachting industry and the mastery of the craft of shipbuilding.

 Numbers for Success

 With an impressive 580 exhibitors, 120 superyacht, 40 tenders & toys and nearly 37,000 participants, the Monaco Yacht Show 2018 is again a fantastic success.
 40 new launches were boasted throughout the Show, making up half of the yachts showcased.
 The Superyachts Awards Gala shone the spotlight on these eagerly anticipated new-builds.